floooh/floooh.github.io/_drafts/2023-10-23-sokol-webgpu.md

 explosions when trying to create all required combinations upfront.

-Resource binding in sokol-gfx happens through the `sg_apply_bindings()` call which takes separate arrays of textures and samplers for each shades stage.
+Resource binding in sokol-gfx happens through the `sg_apply_bindings()` call which takes separate arrays of textures and samplers for each shader stage.

 In WebGPU, those textures and samplers must be baked into a BindGroup object.
-This means that a dumb sokol-gfx backend would simply create a BindGroup object inside `sg_apply_bindings()`, call setBindGroup() on the render pass encoder, and then immediate release the BindGroup object again (the WebGPU C-API uses COM-style manual reference counting for object lifetime control).
+This means that a dumb sokol-gfx backend would simply create a new BindGroup object inside `sg_apply_bindings()`, call setBindGroup() on the render pass encoder, and then immediately release the BindGroup object again (the WebGPU C-API uses COM-style manual reference counting for object lifetime control, it's valid to release the BindGroup object immediately because WebGPU also keeps a reference as long as the object is 'in flight').

-Early versions of the WebGPU backend actually had this dumb implementation, but for the initial release I implemented a simple bind-groups-cache which try to reuse existing BindGroup objects instead of creating and discarding (which would also incur significant pressure on the Javascript garbage collector, in the first 'dumb' version I actually saw the typical GC pauses in microbenchmark code which did thousands of resource binding updates per frame).
+Early versions of the sokol-gfx WebGPU backend actually had this dumb implementation, but recently I implemented a simple bindgroups-cache which reuses existing BindGroup objects instead of creating and discarding them in each sg_apply_bindings() call (which would also incur significant pressure on the Javascript garbage collector, in the first 'dumb' version I actually saw the typical GC pauses in microbenchmark code which did thousands of resource binding updates per frame).

 The implementation details of the bind-groups-cache may differ, but the current version is simple and straightforward instead of trying to be clever.
 The cache